Navigating the Ethics of Internet Measurement: Researchers' Perspectives from a Case Study in the EU: Qualitative Methodology

 \subsection{Participants and Recruitment}

 For our case study, we engaged with participants from an Internet measurement research group in the EU.
 Participants' research areas can be found in Table \ref{tab:comprehensive_background}.
 However, we do not share any further demographic details, such as location or the level of academic experience of the participants, to maintain participant anonymity.
-Overall, the study included two master's students, 10 PhD researchers, three post-doc researchers, and one senior researcher, totaling 16 participants.
-This allowed us to capture the experiences of researchers at an early stage in their research careers and the perspectives of those more experienced.
+Overall, the study included 16 participants representing a broad spectrum of research experience, ranging from master’s students to experienced researchers.